deeppowers/deeppowers/README.md

   </a>
 </div>
 <p align="center">
-  <em>DEEPPOWERS is a cutting-edge MCP (Model Context Protocol) inference acceleration engine that is revolutionizing MCP workflows, eliminating latency, optimizing interactions, and powering the next generation of MCP collaboration.</em>
+  <em>DEEPPOWERS is a Fully Homomorphic Encryption (FHE) collaboration framework built for MCP (Model Context Protocol), aiming to provide end-to-end privacy protection and highly efficient computation for the upstream and downstream ecosystems of the MCP protocol.
+By deeply integrating the FHE framework with the MCP protocol, we are dedicated to creating a secure, efficient, and scalable computing framework for MCP.
+This ensures that data remains encrypted throughout transmission, storage, and computation, while also supporting complex computing logic, eliminating unnecessary data transmission and computation, and thereby rapidly improving MCP's operational efficiency.</em>
 </p>
 <p>
 <em align="center">